pavelsevecek/OpenSPH/README.md

 ```

 ## Running a basic impact simulation
-A simulation can be started using a command-line launcher, located in cli/launcher directory,
+A simulation can be started using a command-line launcher, located in cli/launcher directory.
-or with GUI, using gui/launcherGui executable.
-When a launcher is started for the first time,
+When a launcher is started for the first time, it generates configuration files
-it generates configuration files (with extension .sph), which can be then modified to set up
-the simulation as needed.
+(with extension .cnf), which can be then modified to set up the simulation as needed.
+Simulation can be also set up in the graphical application, using a node-based editor.
+See category 'presets' on the right side of the editor for some basic simulations.

 Default simulation uses the following:
 - Equation of motion consists of a stress tensor divergence (SolidStressForce) and an artifial viscosity term (StandardAV)